 - Compact in size

-Together with a GPS enables cloud based application and service, trailer tracking system proves to be most beneficial in case of theft and hijacking, and helps in speedy recovery.
+Together with a GPS enables cloud-based application and service, the trailer tracking system proves to be most beneficial in case of theft and hijacking and helps in speedy recovery.

 - Vehicle purchase and replacement

 - Compliance with rules and regulations such as IFTA and ELD, set by local and state authority

 - Maintain an electronic database of drivers, vehicles, trailers, customers, equipment, and labor

 - Provide relevant training and workshops to other employees

 - Ensuring the safety and security of assets and drivers.

 Fleet management platforms assist a fleet manager in fulfilling the above-mentioned duties and much more with better efficiency and organization, thereby increasing the ROI.
 An effective fleet management system is based on the principal of IoT (Internet of things).
 Electronic Logging devices, generally known as ELD, like Matrack’s MA 3000 are equipped with inbuilt software and sensors are connected to the vehicle or assets through onboard diagnostics.
 It collects various data like speed, engine status, driving hours, maintenance requirements, and location.

 The data is sent to an analytical program that utilizes this information and generates reports for mileage, fuel consumption, safety, and others.
 MA 3000 also helps in compliance with DOT’s hours with services rules, and as it incorporates Bluetooth technology, managers and fleet owners can be in constant contact with their vehicles.